VAGINAL BIRTH AFTER CESAREAN (VBAC)

-As cesarean rates continue to rise in hospitals around the country, the number of women seeking a vaginal birth after cesarean (VBAC) is also rising.
+As cesarean rates continue to rise in hospitals around the country, the number of women seeking a vaginal birth after cesarean (VBAC) is also increasing.
 Hospitals in San Diego County have cesarean rates between 30-50%, much higher than the “ideal rate for cesarean sections…between 10-15%” as stated by the World Health Organization (WHO).

 I want to work with you to make the healthiest choices for you and your baby.
 There are unique considerations for women planning a VBAC, based on their previous birth experience(s).
 I will educate you and work with you to optimize prenatal health, always individualizing my care based on your history and current hopes for the upcoming birth.